 - Waive the California statutes of limitations (SOL)

-Authorizes your representative to waive the California statutes of limitations.
-The California statutes of limitations are time limits imposed by law on the rights of both the state and the taxpayer.
+Authorizes your representative to waive the California SOL, which are time limits imposed by law on the rights of both the state and the taxpayer.

 - Execute settlement and closing agreements

 Authorizes your representative to execute settlement and closing agreements, only when there are extenuating circumstances.

 - Other Acts

 Authorizes other acts for your representative.
-Describe these specific acts on Side 5, Other Acts Authorization.
+Describe these specific acts on Side 5, Other Acts Authorization(s).

-Part V – Request MyFTB Full Online Account Access for Tax Professional(s)
+Part V - Request or Retain MyFTB Full Online Account Access for Tax Professional(s)

 Limited Online Account Access - Allows your tax professional(s) to view available notices and correspondence issued by FTB within the last 12 months.

-Full Online Account Access – Allows your tax professional(s) to take available actions, view your estimated tax payments, available notices and correspondence, balance due, and account summary information for the year(s) authorized on your POA declaration.
+Full Online Account Access -Allows your tax professional(s) to take available actions, view estimated tax payments, available notices and correspondence, balance due, and account summary information for the year(s) authorized on your POA Declaration.

 If multiple relationships exist between you and your tax professional, the most recent online account access authorization will override any existing online account access authorization level for that tax professional.